Beta Hagen Merak

 The figure is made of ABS plastic and is very well constructed witht he feet made of diecast.
 The figure features over 32 points of articulation and stands a little over 6 and half inches tall.
 Sculpt and attention to detail is excellent and is very pose-able.
 The character without the Robe (Armor) looks a little spindly but honestly it’s supposed to be about the character with the armor on so it’s not a big deal to me.
 I feel the fact that you can take the armor on and off overrides the thinner look of the figure sans Robe (armor.)

-"The God Robes represent the seven (or eight, to be more precise) stars of the Ursa Major constellation.
+From Wikipedia: "The God Robes represent the seven (or eight, to be more precise) stars of the Ursa Major constellation.
 They were created to protect Odin's legendary God Warriors.
 Each Robe also represents a mythological creature or object originating from Norse Mythology (such as the serpent of Midgard Jormungandr and Sleipnir, Odin's Horse)."

 "Another characteristic of the God Robes is that each Robe has an Odin sapphire (except for Zeta Alcor).
 When Asgard is in need, the God Warriors can then take all seven sapphires and put them at the feet of Odin's statue, which then unlocks Odin's very own God Robe.
 Odin's Robe also comes with the Balmung sword."